google/WebFundamentals/src/content/en/fundamentals/media/manipulating/applications.md

 When we peek into a media file, we're going to see many file characteristics.
 For this article, I'm only focusing on characteristics in the cheat sheet.

 Let's start with streams.
-Media files can can almost be thought of as multiple files in one.
+Media files can almost be thought of as multiple files in one.
 The multiple "files" are called _streams_.
-A media file can have anywhere from one to four streams, but our examples will only contain at most two, an audio stream and a video stream.
-(The other two stream types are captions and data, both of which are beyond the scope of this article).
+A media file can have any number of streams, of more types than I will go into here.
+My examples will contain at most two, an audio stream and a video stream.
+(Among the other types you might encounter are captions and data, both of which are beyond the scope of this article).
 There are many instances where audio and video streams are dealt with separately.

 There are several characteristics that apply to each stream.